licky-licky/toji-no-miko-translations/docs/md/docs/Fujiwara_Minato_Episodes.md

 **Minato:** Ah, you don't have to do anything like that.
 **Police Inspector:** What?
 **Minato:** I'll be finished here in a minute.
 **Minato:** Mannn, it was pretty crazy back then...
-They kept saying "Go home, middle schooler\!"
+They kept saying "Go home, middle schooler\!\"
 **Kagari:** ...Sigh, of course they did.
 Do you understand what happened after that, Minato-senpai?
 **Minato:** What happened?
 Well I got a little famous, right?
 It's not that big a deal, Kagari.
 **Kagari:** Not a big deal...
-We're talking about the Shikishima Bank Siege Incident, you know\!?
+We're talking about the Shikishima Bank Siege Incident, you know\!\?
-**Kagari:** Do you have any idea what a thrashing the media gave the police for sending a middle school girl in there\!?
+**Kagari:** Do you have any idea what a thrashing the media gave the police for sending a middle school girl in there\!\?
 **Minato:** Ohh, that.
 **Minato:** I'm the one who said I was going in, so they were really barking up the wrong tree there.
 **Kagari:** The police were hardly clear of blame either, when it seems they were hoping the criminal would let his guard down if a child came after him.